 Palm trees, sandy beaches, Hollywood glam—LA has it all!
 What more could a student want…well, they might like a fine establishment in which to study.
 Lucky for prospective scholars, LA is full of colleges with international acclaim.
 From UCLA to Mount Saint Mary’s—there’s a university for every student and every group.
-To begin your college tour by LA charter bus, you’ll want to poll your group of students’ interests.
+To begin your college tour by LA charter or shuttle bus you’ll want to poll your group of students’ interests.
 Then, you can organize a tour that caters to your students’ passions.

 Decide on your group size